Nick Moody

-Nick Moody (born January 29, 1990) is a former American football inside linebacker.
-He was selected by the San Francisco 49ers in the sixth round of the 2013 NFL Draft.
-He played college football at Florida State University and played safety and linebacker.
+Nick Moody (born January 29, 1990) is an American former professional football player who was an inside linebacker in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the sixth round of the 2013 NFL draft.
+He played college football for the Florida State Seminoles and played safety and linebacker.
 He was also a member of the Pi Kappa Alpha fraternity.

 Professional career

 San Francisco 49ers

-On April 27, 2013, Moody was selected with the 12th pick on the sixth round (180 overall) by the San Francisco 49ers.
+On April 27, 2013, Moody was selected with the 12th pick on the sixth round (180th overall) by the San Francisco 49ers.
 On May 10 Moody signed a four-year contract with the team.
 After breaking his hand in a week 1 victory over the Green Bay Packers, Moody was placed on injured reserve/recall on September 11.
 On November 12, 2013, the 49ers activated Moody.

 On September 5, 2015, Moody was waived by the 49ers.

 Seattle Seahawks

 Moody signed to the practice squad of the Seattle Seahawks on September 12, 2015.
 On October 14, he was promoted to the Seahawks' active roster.
 On November 24, he was placed on injured reserve.